-Warrior Mentality or Ethos.
+- Warrior Mentality or Ethos.
 Each film's main character (Jake, Grace, Manny) has been steeped in the "warrior" tradition, a worldview that informs their actions and a lens through which their own behavior is evaluated.
 This warrior ethos implies strength, invulnerability, and being combat-ready (i.e., being adaptable and letting their training kick in automatically without thinking).
-This mentality is so integrated into the psyche of military personnel that it becomes part of their DNA, so to speak, and the warrior struggles to put it aside when s/he returns home.
+This mentality is so integrated into the psyche of military personnel that it becomes part of their DNA, so to speak, and the warrior struggles to put it aside when s/he returns home. - Stoicism.

-Stoicism.
 The warrior mentality also requires stoicism.
-Feelings are expected to be tinternalized rather than expressed.
+Feelings are expected to be internalized rather than expressed.
 A person is expected to be autonomous and not need anyone (although perhaps paradoxically s/he is expected to rely on and respect authority).
 While these behaviors are likely essential during military service, they can wreak havoc on civilian relationships.
 Expressing both positive and negative feelings to people one cares about requires an emotional vulnerability that would be dangerous during combat, and thus has been covered over with protective armor.
-All our protagonists suffer from this conditioning.

-Lock and Load Mentality.
-Additionally, and very relevant to the sexual life of our characters, is a "lock and load" mentality.
+All of the protagonists in our films suffer from this conditioning. - Lock and Load Mentality.
+Additionally, and very relevant to the sexual life of our characters, is what has been referred to as a "lock and load" mentality.
 This philosophy demands that a man be tough, ready at all times, and perform well.
-While this philosophy infuses American life in general, it is accentuated in the military environment which is first and foremost a masculine entity.
-Ourr female character is not immune to these messages either.
+While this philosophy infuses American life in general, it is accentuated in the military environment, which is first and foremost a masculine entity.
+Thus, our female character is not immune to these messages either.